api-platform/docs/core/filters.md

 # Filters

 API Platform Core provides a generic system to apply filters on collections.
-Useful filters for the Doctrine ORM are provided with the library.
+Useful filters for the Doctrine ORM and MongoDB ODM are provided with the library.
 You can also create custom filters that would fit your specific needs.
 You can also add filtering support to your custom [data providers](data-providers.md) by implementing interfaces provided by the library.